Jadeja

-History
+History & Origin

 Oral sources place the emergence of the Jadejas as being in the late 9th century when kingdoms were established in parts of Kutch and Saurashtra by Lakho Ghuraro and Lakho Phulani who in turn were descendents of Jam Jada, the progenitor of the clan.
 However, available written sources place the emergence of the Jadejas in the 14th century.
 After the Arab conquest of Sindh, various migrant communities from Sindh (Pakistan), as well as Arab merchants settled in Kutch (India).
 Historian Anisha Saxena suggests that the Jadejas were Hindu branches of the Samma dynasty of Sindh whose leaders, like other Sammas, had adopted the title of Jam, and had settled in Kutch.
 This view is also advanced by Rushbrooke, who also suggests that Sammas were Hindu and might have migrated to resist conversion to Islam.
-An alternative view is that the Sammas were a pastoral community from which the Jadejas originated.
+The Sammas were a pastoral community from which the Jadejas originated.
 Sociologist Lyla Mehta argues, that the Jadeja were the Hindu descendants of a Muslim tribe that had migrated from Sindh to Kutch.
+According to her, they originated from Sammas of Sindh, a pastoral group, and laid a claim on the Rajput identity after marriages with Sodha Rajput women by adopting a process called Rajputisation.
 Once the Jadejas gained political power, they started "modelling themselves" after the Rajputs of Rajasthan and even married Rajput women in the process and adopted the Rajput customs.
+They claim to be descended from the legendary Jamshed of Iran.

 Jadeji Rani Kamabai, the sister of Jam Khengarji I of Kutch, was married to Sultan Mahmud Shah I. Khengar was raised to the title of Rao, and was granted the state of Morvi, later in 1538, by the Sultan of Gujarat.

-From 1638–1663, the city of Palanpur was ruled by a Muslim, Mujahid Khan II, who was married to a Jadeja lady called Manbai.
+From 1638 to 1663, the city of Palanpur was ruled by a Muslim, Mujahid Khan II, who was married to a Jadeja lady called Manbai.
 Their rulership was reportedly popular with the people because of the mixed marriage.

-A Jadeja dynasty ruled the princely state of Kutch between 1540 and 1948, at which time India became a republic.
-This state had been formed by king Khengarji I, who gathered under him twelve Jadeja noble landowning families, who were also related to him, as well as two noble families of the Waghela tribe.
-Khengarji and his successors retained the allegiance of these Bhayat (chieftains) until the mid-18th century.
+A Jadeja dynasty ruled the princely state of Kutch from 1540 and 1948 (when India became a republic).
+Princely state had been formed by king Khengarji I, who gathered under him twelve Jadeja noble landowning families, who were also related to him, as well as two noble families of the Waghela tribe called as Bhayat (Bhai means brother, essentially treated as brothers).
+Khengarji and his successors retained the allegiance of these Bhayat (chieftains).
 They claimed legendary descent from Krishna.
 However, historians state that such claims of illustrious descent though common among Rajput clans have no historical basis.

-Among other territories or princely states ruled by Jadeja before independence of India, were Dhrol, Malia, Morvi, Rajkot, Nawanagar, and Virpur.